xuqinghua-China/network_traffic_detection/README.md

   - Each flow pcap file name contains five fields of information.
 They are source IP, destination IP, source port, destination port and protocol.
   - Based on this information we match each flow data with provided information and split all the match records into normal and attack groups for each day.
   - Read all the flow based pcap files and store raw bytes as text using script presented in preprocessing folder.
-  - Read all the text files and did preprocessing using ….
-Script and store as a csv file.
+  - Read all the text files and did preprocessing using script and store as a csv file.

 ### Data Analysis